design-automation/gs-json/README.md

 If the entity has no additional parameters, then the third element may be an empty array.

-## Indexing Method for Entities
+### Indexing Method for Entities
-In order to identify specific entities in the entities array, a special *entity index array* is used.
+In order to identify specific entities in the entities array, a special type of *entity index array* is used.

 The basic form of the indexing arrays is as follows:
 * [topology_index, ....]